Donna’s Hoosier Roots and Values

-Donna also contributed to other accomplishments of the House of Representatives during her six sessions in office, including reforms designed to reduce Hoosier health care costs, increasing school safety, balancing Indiana’s budget, improving roads and infrastructure, income tax relief, supporting our military and veterans, addressing serious crime, replacing ISTEP, protecting Indiana’s newborns, increasing access to mental health care, small business tax relief, giving terminally ill Hoosiers the right to try investigational treatments, doubling funding for domestic violence prevention and treatment programs, strengthening Indiana’s workforce, fully funding K-12 schools, attacking the opioid epidemic, aligning career and technical education programs with current and future employer needs, and increasing government efficiency.
+Donna also contributed to other accomplishments of the House of Representatives during her eight sessions in office, including reforms designed to reduce Hoosier health care costs, increasing school safety, balancing Indiana’s budget, cutting taxes, improving roads and infrastructure, supporting our military and veterans, addressing serious crime, protecting Indiana’s newborns, increasing access to mental health care, small business tax relief, giving terminally ill Hoosiers the right to try investigational treatments, doubling funding for domestic violence prevention and treatment programs, strengthening Indiana’s workforce, fully funding K-12 schools, attacking the opioid epidemic, aligning career and technical education programs with current and future employer needs, and increasing government efficiency.
 Indiana’s effective and responsive government has been nationally praised, including being ranked first in the nation for having the best state government by US News & World Report in 2017.

 Donna routinely meets with constituents, community groups, school and business leaders, mayors, city and town council members, and state government officials in her continuing efforts to be informed about the needs and concerns of the people of District 24 and to effectively represent them in the General Assembly and to be their voice with state government agencies.
 Based upon that input, Donna pledges to continue her work on many issues, including the following priority areas:

-- Further increasing health care cost transparency to enable Hoosiers to compare health care prices, and other initiatives to improve the health care system
+- Further increasing health care price transparency to enable Hoosiers to compare health care prices, workinig to reduce health care costs in Indiana.